Darnold throws 2 TDs, Panthers D dominates Saints 26-7 | Times Leader

 Click here to subscribe today or Login.

+CHARLOTTE, N.C. — Through two games, quarterback Sam Darnold is thriving in Carolina.

+With an effective running game led by Christian McCaffrey, a reliable set of wide receivers that includes D.J.
+Moore and defense that is playing lights-out, Darnold is off to a 2-0 start as Carolina’s starting quarterback.

-CHARLOTTE, N.C.
-(AP) — Sam Darnold threw for 305 yards and two touchdowns, and the Carolina defense turned in another strong performance in a 26-7 win over the New Orleans Saints on Sunday.
+Darnold threw for 305 yards and two touchdowns on Sunday and Carolina’s defense turned in another stellar performance in a dominant 26-7 win over the New Orleans Saints.

-Darnold improved to 2-0 as Panthers starter, connecting on TDs to Brandon Zylstra and D.J.
-Moore as Carolina jumped to a 17-0 lead by outgaining the Saints 274-65 in the first half.

-Christian McCaffrey added 137 yards from scrimmage and scored his first touchdown of the season as the Panthers defeated the Saints for only the second time in the last 10 tries.
+Darnold connected on TD passes to Brandon Zylstra and Moore, and McCaffrey battled through leg cramps to pile up 137 yards from scrimmage and scored his first touchdown as the Panthers (2-0) defeated the Saints for only the second time in the past 10 tries.

+McCaffrey’s presence has been key for Darnold, allowing the fourth-year QB to use more play action and bootleg rollouts than he did with the New York Jets, freezing the defense.
+That was evident when he connected with Zylstra on a 20-yard touchdown pass after a bootleg that bought him extra time to find the open receiver.

+“I’ve always had confidence, that’s never going to change,” said Darnold, who was 13-25 as a starter in three seasons with the Jets.
+“But just finding completions and continuing to move the ball down the field is a good feeling.”

+“Our protection plan wasn’t good,” Payton added.
+“It had nothing to do with us being short-handed.”

-The Panthers outgained the Saints 383-128 for the game and had 28 first downs to New Orleans’ 6.
-The Saints’ total yards are their fewest ever under Sean Payton since he took over as coach in New Orleans.
+The Panthers racked up 383 yards, and had 28 first downs to New Orleans’ 6.

+“We left our defense out on the field too much,” Kamara said.
+“We’ve got to do a better job of finding our rhythm and being more efficient on first and second down.
+I don’t blame anybody.
+It’s on us.
+We’ve got to do better.”

 For the second straight week, the Panthers’ defense set the tone by pitching a shutout in the first half.
 Carolina has outscored its two opponents 33-0 in the opening half.